A Chronicle of the

 James E. “Jim” Edmundson, Sr.

 Born in Portrush, Ireland in 1886 Jim Edmundson was one of the founders of the Philadelphia Section PGA.
-He was the head professional at the North Hills Country Club from 1921 to 1930 and the Hi-Top Golf Club after that.
-Hi-Top had been the Aronimink Golf Club’s course in Drexel Hill before they moved to Newtown Square in 1928.
+He was the head professional at the North Hills Country Club from 1921 to 1930 and several other clubs in the Philadelphia Section after that.
 Edmundson won the first two Irish Professional Championships in 1907 and 1908 and the next three years he finished second.
-The first Irish Professional Championship was held at the Royal Portrush Golf Club where he was employed as the playing professional from 1905 to 1910.
+The first of those tournaments was held at the Royal Portrush Golf Club where he was employed as the professional from 1905 to 1910.
 After that Edmundson was the professional at the Bromborough Golf Club in England from 1911 to 1917.
 In 1908 he finished eleventh in the British Open.
 As the professional at Bromborough he instructed Gladys Ravenscroft who won the British Ladies Championship in 1912 and the United States Women’s Amateur Championship in 1913.
 Edmundson served in the artillery division of the British army seeing action in France for two years during World War I. In 1921 he came to the states to visit his younger brother John who was the professional at the Llanerch Country Club.
 In 1923 he added the Pennsylvania Open to his other titles.
 That year he also finished second in the Philadelphia Open and he finished second in the Philadelphia Section Championship in 1926.
 He served the Section as an officer for three years and became its sixth president in 1930.
 His brother John was also the professional at the Lansdowne Country Club and Cobbs Creek Golf Club and he was also a very successful tournament player.

 Harry H. Hampton